SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 Returns to the current REPL and does a garbage collection before calling an ONERROR handler or debugger.

-Compile-time option ONETIME\_HEAP\_MARGIN specified the number of heap bytes that are kept for calling an ONERROR handler.
+Compile-time option ONETIME\_HEAP\_MARGIN specifies the number of heap bytes that are kept for the ONERROR handler.

 # Dot notation

-The dot notation is a set of abbreviations for CAR, CDR, combinations of both, and CDR/ASSOC.
-The conversion to regular expressions is performed by function DOTEXPAND.
-It can be called automatically by the REPL (which it isn't by default due to resource constraints on small machines):
+The dot notation is a set of abbreviations for CAR, CDR, combinations of both, and CDR/ASSOC, to make Lisp code more compact than ever.
+Function DOTEXPAND translates dot-notation to executable expressions.
+It can be called automatically by the REPL:

 ~~~lisp
 (= *ex* '((x) (macroexpand (dotexpand x))))